hsyed/aoc25/README.md

 On the hardest problems --e.g., day10, day9.
 I spent 5+ hours before letting the agent carry me.

+Day 12 is NP hard so I'm leaving it to Claude.
+It produced a working solution which we then optimised, I manually added rayon to parallelize.
+35x improvement over initial working version -> ~4 seconds on my i9900k.

 ### Stuff re-learned

 * Euclidean division in Rust a = qb + r (for normalising arithmetic done with wrap around).
 * What dynamic programming was -- I remembered it memoizes sub-computations structurally, I had just forgotten how.
 * Intuition for selecting between DFS and BFS.
 * Linear programming!
-I have done this before but in Excel.
+I haven't worked with a linear equation solver in code before, just Excel.
-* Ray casting to determine inside or outside of rectilinear polygon bounds.
+* Ray casting to determine inside or outside rectilinear polygon bounds.

 ## Usage